-- 4. Any major courses offered in Mahidol University (including undergraduate and graduate level courses).
+- 1. Minor courses offered by any program in MUIC - 2.
+Certificate courses offered by any program in MUIC - 3.
+Any major courses offered by any program in MUIC - 4.
+Any major courses offered in Mahidol University (including undergraduate and graduate level courses).
 Courses must be approved by the student's advisor and the Curriculum Administrative Committee. - 5.
 Any major courses offered at partner institutions (who have MOU with Mahidol University and/or MUIC).
 Courses must be approved by the student's advisor and the Curriculum Administrative Committee.